davidpet/snippets/cpp/Modules, Packages, Imports/005 - Wrapping Multiple Imported Symbols - explanation.md

 ```

 In this example, the `my_library` namespace is used to wrap the `add` and `subtract` functions.
 This means that these functions can be accessed as `my_library::add` and `my_library::subtract` in `main.cpp`.

+Note: you could use `using namespace my_library;` in `main.cpp` but people don't typically like to pollute the global namespace like that.